desonglll/crab_rocket/README.md

 ### impl level

 Handle all error in impl level, and print out the error detail in backend.

+## Develop Warning

+- The sequence of the fields in struct is absolutely the same with database.
+- Or Queryable will wrong.

 ## 📖 Change Log